clp-research/clemcore/docs/howto_basic_backend_usage.md

 ### Model chat functionality
 While most remote APIs apply chat formatting server-side, local clembench backends apply model-appropriate chat templates for generation.
 This assures that the input follows the multi-turn format the model was trained on.
-The first tuple element returned by `generate_response()` for the latter contains the applied formatting.
+The first tuple element returned by `generate_response()` for local models contains the applied formatting.
 ### backends.get_model_for()
-The `backends.get_model_for()` takes either a model name, as defined in a model registry entry, a `dict` containing the necessary model information or a `backends.ModelSpec` instance.
+The `backends.get_model_for()` function takes either a model name, as defined in a model registry entry, a `dict` containing the necessary model information or a `backends.ModelSpec` instance.
 When only a model name is passed (as in the examples above), the first model entry matching the name is retrieved to instantiate a `ModelSpec`, which is used to load the corresponding model.
 Passing a `dict` allows to select a specific model version.
 This is useful for models that have multiple registry